 The Tax Court issues three types of decisions: (2) summary decisions, (2) regular decisions, and (3) memorandum decisions.

 Summary decisions are issued in "small" cases, which is an expedited procedure for individual taxpayers with less than $50,000 in tax liability.
 Summary decisions are not appealable, and thus are not considered precedent.
 There is no official or unofficial reporter for summary decisions.

 Regular decisions are decisions involving new or unusual points of law, and they are decided by the entire court en banc.
 Regular decisions are officially published in the U.S. Tax Court Reports (T.C.), and for cases before 1942, in the U.S. Board of Tax Appeals Reports (B.T.A.).
 They are unofficially published in CCH's Tax Court Reporter and RIA's Tax Court Reports.

 Memorandum decisions deal with established legal issues and hinge on interpretations of fact, and they are decided by the trial judge.

 Memorandum Decisions (T.C.
 Memo.) are unofficially published in two competing publications, both confusingly titled Tax Court Memorandum Decisions (T.C.M.).
 Competing versions of T.C.M. (with different pagination schemes) are published by RIA and CCH.
 Star pagination for T.C.M.
-(RIA) is available on RIA Checkpoint.
+(RIA) is available on Checkpoint.
 Star pagination for T.C.M.
-(CCH) is available on Bloomberg Law, but not on CCH IntelliConnect.
+(CCH) is available on Cheetah.

 From 1928 to 1942, memorandum decisions were unofficially published in Prentice-Hall's Board of Tax Appeals Memorandum Decisions (B.T.A.M.).